0code1/CardReader/README.md

 - [ ] How to connect to the AD/DB
     - [1] Using Python to connect to the Database, and send the sqlstring from there
     - [2] Using A website to send data to the database

 ***

+## WPF / Python

+***

+#### TODO
+- [ ] Option: Python
+- [ ] Option: WPF
+- [ ] Description
+- [ ] Class Diagram

+***

+## Website

+***

+#### TODO

+- [x] Option: research.
+If there is possibility to have direct connection from the arduino to the website
+    - [Solution]
+    - since the arduino need to have a port connection it is impossible to have the website that running on that specified pc
+    - If the arduino id reader was connect on to the server that could be a solution, but really not best practice
+- [x] Option: make a website standalone
+    - [Solution]
+    - The best solution we have left is to make a standalone website that got the connection to the same Database as our
+    - WPF/Python
+- [x] Description
+    - The website  will be done in RAZOR page.
+    - It will have 2 page
+        - 1 page Login with AD
+        - 2 page an Administration page: where the instrutctor will be able to check the log
+- [ ] Class Diagram
+- [ ] Design
+- [ ] Connection to database
+- [ ] Documentation

+***